 Overall, there were only 5 poor countries, all of them in East Asia, that succeeded in catching up with the "rich club" in recent half-century (Japan and four Asian tigers - Hong Kong, Singapore, South Korea, Taiwan) - all of them were rapidly accumulating reserves.
-Only 7 countries in the world increased their GDP per capita in 1960-99 at a rate higher than 4% a year (table 2) and all these countries, except Japan, increased FER at a high pace, had relatively low domestic prices and prices for non-tradables due to the undervaluation of their currencies, and experienced rapid increases in export/GDP and investment/GDP ratios.
+Only 7 countries in the world increased their GDP per capita in 1960-99 at a rate higher than 4% a year (table 2) and all

+3 In this early paper Rodrik assumes the import externality, which is used via the overvaluation of the exchange rate that stimulates imports of machinery and equipment.
+There is no doubt this import externality exists, especially at the early industrialization stages, but there are only limited opportunities to reap this externality through overvalued exchange rate because such an overvaluation would lead to the trade deficit and the depletion of reserves.
+Rather, the appropriate way to use this externality is to set these countries, except Japan, increased FER at a high pace, had relatively low domestic prices and prices for non-tradables due to the undervaluation of their currencies, and experienced rapid increases in export/GDP and investment/GDP ratios.
 Japan that was not growing in the 1990s, but accumulated reserves until 1994, may be an exception that proves the rule.
 Similarly, the ratio of domestic to US prices that was high in Japan, Hong Kong and Singapore in the last quarter of the 20-th century, was much lower in the preceding 25 years.